 Join Queensland’s largest club and take advantage of discounts from thousands of dining, entertainment and retail partners.

-RACQ offers discounts on many of Brisbane and South East Queensland’s incredible day trip experiences – find out more here.
 Not an RACQ member?
-Join the club with RACQ Lifestyle for only $26 and start your adventure!
+Join the club with RACQ Lifestyle for only $26 and start saving!

 Cam Hassard is an international penman, sax-wielder and rogue wayfarer who writes for Junkee, Carryology, Huckberry, Caddie, Fairfax Media, Carryology, Intrepid, Peregrine Adventures and Europe Up Close.
 He’s eaten ant salad in Laos, hauled trucks from NYC to Vegas, and destroyed himself on the Camino de Santiago.
 Originally from Melbourne, he currently calls Berlin home.